-In Passive mode, IGMP snooping will not periodically poll the hosts in the groups.
+In passive snooping mode, IGMP snooping will not periodically poll the hosts in the groups.
 The switch will send a Membership Query message to all hosts only when it has received a Membership Query message from a router.

-Displays multicast group IP addresses that are registered on this device.
+Shows all multicast groups IP addresses that are registered on this device.